SOME “STRANGE” PARROT BEHAVIORS

 Belching, hiccups, coughing, sneezing, sniffling, throat clearing, and other even ruder sounds of human bodily function are not usually a reason to become alarmed about a parrot’s health.
 They are just another way that companion parrots try to conform to the sounds of their human flock.
 Years ago I bird sat a blue and gold macaw that had the worst sounding sneeze and the bird put his whole body into it, shaking his head and nearly falling off his perch.
 I actually took him to my vet because I couldn’t reach his caregivers because they were on a cruise.
 When they came to get the bird, almost the first thing the man did was let out with a very similar violent sneeze.
 The macaw wasn’t sick; he just wondered where his dad was.

 Lots of parrot behaviors have human counterparts.
 Parrots usually yawn for the same reasons we do; they may be tired or they may be stretching the muscles in their face for exercise.
 They scratch when they itch except it looks funnier because they do it with their foot.
-My favorite is when my caique, Spikey stops his head scratching and just sits there for a half a minute squeezing his head with a look of sheer pleasure on his face.
+My favorite is when my caique, Spikey stopped his head scratching and just sat there for a half a minute squeezing his head with a look of sheer pleasure on his face.